gbmhunter/blog/content/electronics/components/capacitors/_index.md

 This is shown in the following diagram.

-{{% figure src="capacitors-in-series.svg" width="600px" caption="Diagram showing the equivalent capacitance from two capacitors connected in series." %}}
+{{% figure ref="capacitors-in-series" src="capacitors-in-series.svg" width="600px" caption="Diagram showing the equivalent capacitance from two capacitors connected in series." %}}

 Notice how the total equivalent capacitance is less than any one capacitor in the series string. *Connecting capacitors in series reduces the capacitance*. **Capacitors in series behave in the same way as resistors in parallel.**